Azure/fleet/docs/tutorials/JoinOnPremClustersToFleet.md

 the member agent installed by the script on each on-prem cluster to communicate with the hub cluster.

 > **Note:** The script creates resources on the hub cluster in a namespace called `connect-to-fleet` and also creates
-> a secret on each on-prem cluster please don't update these resources.
+> a secret on each on-prem cluster please don't update/delete these resources.

 The latest fleet image tag could be found here in [fleet releases](https://github.com/Azure/fleet/releases).